 Q: Is it legal to trap birds?

 A: The legality of trapping birds varies depending on the species, location, and purpose.
-In many areas, it’s illegal to trap certain species or to use certain types of traps without a permit.
+Think about it: in many areas, it’s illegal to trap certain species or to use certain types of traps without a permit.
 Check with your local wildlife agency to determine the applicable laws and regulations in your area.

 Q: What is the most humane way to trap a bird?